miles-zk/ctf-writeups/Crypto-Forensics-Gen.md

 ![substitutionFlag](https://i.imgur.com/yyrMNHI.png)

 ## PcapPoisoning (General Skills - Medium)
 This challenge gives us a .pcap file with the description telling us that the flag is hiding inside of it.
-Just like in the **Eavesdrop** challenge, I started out by opening the pcap file in Wireshark to a very ugly sight: 1510 packets of FTP and TCP data.
+Just like in the **Eavesdrop** challenge, I started out by opening the pcap file in Wireshark to a very ugly sight: 1510 packets of mostly FTP and TCP data.

 ![FTPCAP](https://i.imgur.com/Jh4y00w.png)